-Properly planned and executed demand generation creates a more unified and comprehensive approach that ensure all your marketing efforts work towards a shared agenda that goes beyond basic lead generation.
+Properly planned and executed demand generation creates a more unified and comprehensive approach that ensures all your marketing initiatives work towards a shared agenda that goes beyond basic lead generation.

 The key to success is aligning your tactical objectives to your overarching goals and setting the right control mechanisms to keep your campaigns on track.

-As our diagram illustrates, demand generation can be broken into a set of coordinated programs that while working to achieve their specific set of goals, all line up to achieve an overarching holistic strategy that cover the full customer life span:
+As our diagram illustrates, demand generation tactics can be broken into a set of coordinated programs that while working to achieve their specific set of goals, all line up to achieve an overarching holistic strategy that covers the full customer life span:

-In 2019, a multi-channel approach is compulsory if you are to compete in a content-saturated environment.
+Today, a multichannel approach is compulsory if you are to compete in a content-saturated environment.

-Before you decide on your channel distribution strategy, go back to your buyer research and look at the places your target audiences go for content.
+Before you decide on your channel distribution strategy, go back to your buyer research and look at the places your target market goes for content.
 There’s no point in wasting time on Pinterest if everyone is on LinkedIn.
 But always base your decisions on data, not assumptions, and if in doubt, run an experiment.

 Bringing sales and marketing together can be difficult but is a prerequisite for successful demand generation.

 As your activities rely on both teams working from the same page, communication, methodology and processes need to be discussed, agreed and documented.